giry-dev/mangrove-docs/offer-maker/How-to/HowToTest.md

 When posting offers using ghost, we need to fund it, in order to cover gas and provision, giving 1 ether is more than enough to cover the gas.
 For the pivot ids, we just give 0, since we know that there are no other offers on those markets.

 When taking an offer, we need to know what offer to take.
 Because of this we need the inbound token, in order to snipe the correct offer.
-We again use a cheatcode by Foundry
+We again use a cheatcode by Foundry `prank(address)`, this works like `startPrank`but only for the next call, where `startPrank` works for all calls, until `stopPrank` is called.
+When using `prank`one should be aware of nested calls, e.g. had we used a call to figure out the pivot1 and just called it inline like this `pivot1: strat.getPivot1()` then it would be that called that gets pranked and not the snipe call.

 ```solidity
   function postAndFundOffers(uint makerGivesAmount, uint makerWantsAmountDAI, uint makerWantsAmountUSDC)